PA Media and Design Competition

 - Any additional information the student's feel the judges should be aware of while evaluating the project.

-Copyright Sign-Off FormA copyright sign-off form must be prominently displayed with each entry in the Computer Fair.
+Copyright Sign-Off FormA copyright sign-off form must be prominently displayed with each entry in the Competition.
 The form must be signed by all students of the project team and the sponsor.
-All projects must follow the strict guidelines posted under "Copyright Requirements" within the "Rules and Categories" sections of the state web sites.
-Fair Use Guidelines do not apply to Computer Fair Projects.
+All projects must follow the strict guidelines posted under "Copyright Requirements" within the "Categories and Rules" sections of the state web sites.
+Fair Use Guidelines do not apply to Competition Projects.
 All non-original work must include written permission from the creator / owner of the work.
 All original work should be documented as being original to eliminate any doubt.
 Simply signing a Copyright Sign-off Form does NOT satisfy any requirement for compliance with these regulations.

 First, second and third place winners all receive ribbons.

 All first place winners will advance to the State Competition.

 DirectionsIt is recommended that participants arrive before 7:50 A.M. or after 8:15 A.M. to avoid normal congestion at the Maple Avenue Campus.
 We plan on having all participants back on the road again before transportation vehicles line up at 2:00 P.M.